Lavender (Lavandula angustifolia)

 Lavender is an aromatic Mediterranean herb whose flowers and essential oil have been used for millennia for their calming, sleep-promoting, and anxiolytic properties.

-The clinically studied dose for Lavender (Lavandula angustifolia) is 80 mg/day Silexan® oral lavender oil for anxiety/sleep; aromatherapy: 2–4% lavender essential oil in diffuser or topical application.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 80 mg/day Silexan® oral lavender oil for anxiety/sleep; aromatherapy: 2–4% lavender essential oil in diffuser or topical application Always follow the product label and check with a healthcare provider for personal advice.